 - A fracture in the tooth

-Our dental clinic in Mulgrave provides Root Canal Treatment using specialized rotary instruments, ensuring your treatment is performed faster, smoother and with more comfort for you.
+Our clinic provides root canal treatment using specialised rotary instruments, ensuring your treatment is performed faster, smoother and with more comfort for you.

-The longer you delay your root canal procedure the more severe the pain and extensive the infection can become.
-This can cause irreversible bone and gum damage, and there may be no alternative other than to extract a tooth that may have been able to be saved.
+The longer you delay your root canal procedure the more severe the pain and the more extensive the infection can become.
+This can cause irreversible bone and gum damage, and there may be no alternative other than to extract the tooth that may have been able to be saved.

 The sooner root canal treatment is performed, the easier and more successful the procedure.
 If you do sustain an injury to your tooth, you should have it examined sooner rather than later.